BishopFox/sliver-gui/README.md

 #### Why Not a Web Interface?

-Sliver clients connect over mTLS, which is not available from within a browser.
-Electron allows lets us to implement other native-host interactions that would otherwise not be possible.
+Sliver clients connect over mutual-TLS (mTLS), which is not available from within a browser.
+Electron also lets us implement other native app integrations that would otherwise not be possible.

 ### Build